JosephMumo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to delete regular js files
+script to count number of directories